 What is a challenger brand?

-Challenger brands are the number two and below in the category.
-They can be anyone who’s not the market leader.
+Challenger brands are the #2 and below in the category.
+Anyone who’s not the market leader.

 Unlike the market leader, they’re not locked in to cost leadership.
 They have more flexibility, can move faster and be more audacious.